Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 Nike Air Epic Speed TR II size and fit

-The Air Epic Speed TR II is only available in men’s sizes.
-It runs true to size, but consumers are advised to try the shoe in person to achieve a secure and comfortable fit.
+This Nike trainer is only available in men’s sizes and tends to run true to size.
 It is available in a D - Medium width.
 The mesh upper does not stretch out because of the synthetic overlays that protect it.

 The Air Epic Speed TR II features an exposed midsole.
 This foam is made to be durable and flexible.
 It features a hexagonal tread pattern that facilitates multi-directional movement.